Wrappers

 Important

 The discrete space must discretize the original continuous space.
-Hence, the discrete space should only reach values that are considered in the original environment action space.
+Hence, the discrete space should only take values that are considered in the original continuous action space.

 Users can define this action mapping function to specify the transition from discrete to continuous values.
-If the output of the action mapping function doesn’t align with the original environment action space, an error will be raised.
-Refer to Environment Discretization Wrapper for a usage example.
+If the output of the action mapping function does not align with the original environment action space, an error will be raised.
+Refer to Action discretization wrapper for an usage example.

 Discretize wrapper graph.

-A wrapper is available to convert some of the continuous environment variables into actions that indicate an increase/decrease in their current value, rather than directly setting the value.
-A dictionary is specified as an argument to calculate the possible increments/decrements for each variable.
-This dictionary uses the name of each variable to be transformed as the key, and the value is a tuple of values called delta and step, which creates a set of possible increments for each desired variable.
+A dictionary is given as an argument to calculate the possible increments/decrements for each variable.
+This dictionary uses the name of each variable to be transformed as the key, while the value is a tuple of values called delta and step, which creates a set of possible increments for each desired variable.

 The following figure illustrates its operation.
 Essentially, the values are rounded to the nearest increment value and added to the current real values of the simulation: